Historical Captain Gulf Charter/Headboat for Reef Fish For-Hire Fishing Permit (Limited Access)

 Please complete the Vessel EEZ application and mail to the address below.
 Please include a copy of your valid state registration or Coast Guard documentation and any other supporting documentation.
 A non-refundable application processing fee is required.
 Application fees are based on the number of requested permits.
 Fees should be paid via checks or money orders, payable to U.S. Department of Treasury.
 Application fees are subject to change.

 To transfer a permit, you must submit a paper application.
-The application download link is in the upper left corner of this page or click here (Download File).
+The application download link is in the upper corner of this page or download the Vessel EEZ application here.

 Complete the application using the vessel information and permit holder information of the person buying or receiving the new permit.